 The information gained from reporting allows the county or state to make informed decisions and laws about activities and the environment, such as:

-Please remember that the health care provider is bound by law to report these events.
-People with any of the diseases listed in a public health agency's reporting schedule should make every effort to cooperate with state health workers.
-Cooperation may help locate the source of an infection or prevent the spread of an epidemic.
+The health care provider is required by law to report these diseases.
+By cooperating with state health workers, you can help them locate the source of an infection or prevent the spread of an epidemic.

-- Last Reviewed on 06/09/2011
+- Last reviewed on 5/1/2015

-- David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School, Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+- Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.